RATESResearch/GeoNode/docs/model_requirements/cyberinfrastructure.rst

 With the exception of the :term:`RTHS` in-ground and in-stream hardware, all the cyberinfrastructure utilized for the the production Tiered modeling framework is both deployed to and delivered from cloud infrastructure providers.

 Computing hardware experiences rapid depreciation both in value and competitive performance, with an effective lifecycle of between 5 - 10 years.
-Further, for instantaneuos use, where services are spun up and shut-down on demand, the cost of use is generally a fraction of the equivalent amortized cost of purchasing harware.
+Further, for instantaneous use of hardware, where services are spun up and shut-down on demand, the cost of use is generally a fraction of the equivalent amortized cost of purchasing hardware.

 High Performance Computing
 --------------------------

 :term:`HPC` capacity is required for the current incarnations of the :term:`Tier I` model, :term:`WRF-Hydro`, for continuous execution.
 All mainstream regional hydrologic and hydraulic models are developed as monlithic applications, although the most detailed and computationally intensive :term:`WRF-Hydro` included, are optimized for parallel execution on traditional :term:`HPC` s.
-Most :term:`HPC` s consist of a cluster of computing nodes connected via an ultra-high speed network and communication between processed is effected most often using :term:`MPI`.
+Most :term:`HPC` s consist of a cluster of computing nodes connected via an ultra-high speed network where communication between processes is effected most often by the *Message Passing Interface* :term:`MPI`.

 All three major cloud  providers offer :term:`HPC` services: